dmcgits/dmcgits.github.io/mds/ACR103/week12_notes.md

 ## This week

 Demo of some details.
+* Style reference
 * Working with soft brush vs hard brush
 * Using photoshop hard and soft brushes
 * More about light sources and ambient (shadow) colour
 * Detailing: applying the same planes of light to small features.
 * Using colour contrast to pop things.

+## Style reference

+It's absolutely critical at this point to use your style reference.

+Without it you're just slapping in colours from the concept and wondering if you did it right.

+### Pureref

+USE PUREREF.

+Our brains love to panic at this stage and say "there's no time for that!
+I have to put paint to pixels right now!".
+Or they'll throw up some other reason to resist a new practise when we're hurrying.

+> However much you've looked at the style reference before, that's less than you need to :D Our brains are way better at overestimating their recall than accurately recalling things.
+> Keep style ref pics open in pureref, as well as the concept, and visible always on a screen.
+Prefereably your 3D Coat screen.